-Gallbladder adhesions are bands of internal scar tissue that adhere to the gallbladder and bind it to neighboring surfaces, such as other abdominal organs or membranes.
-These adhesions usually develop between adjacent serous membranes, which are delicate thin tissue sheets; the gallbladder mesentery, which connects the gallbladder to the abdominal wall, is formed out of these thin serous membranes and connective tissue layers.
-Adhesions developing within a connective tissue layer can be dense, and can occur as thick fibrous bands.
+The precise placement of the scar tissues usually depends on both the cause and the site of the inflammation.
+They usually develop between adjacent serous membranes, which are delicate thin tissue sheets.
+The gallbladder mesentery, which connects the gallbladder to the abdominal wall, is formed out of these thin serous membranes and connective tissue layers.
+Adhesions developing within a connective tissue layer can be dense, and usually occur as thick fibrous bands.
 They can involve the cystic ducts, or gallbladder drainage vessels, as well as the liver and pancreatic ducts.
 They can also involve the peritoneal, or stomach, lining.